blueskycircle/stock-platform/README.md

 **Description:**

-The stock-platform project is a Python-based application designed for fetching, storing, analyzing, and visualizing stock market data.
+A Python-based application designed for fetching, storing, analyzing, and visualizing stock market data.
 It provides a command-line interface (CLI) for easy interaction and supports various analytical tools to gain insights into stock performance.
 The platform leverages the Alpha Vantage API for data ingestion and a MySQL database for persistent storage.
 Key features include automated data updates, comprehensive data analysis, and customizable visualizations.

 ## Table of Contents